Konosaiko/kono_jobmaster/README.md

 #### Description
 Job script for RedM servers using the [VORP](https://github.com/VORPCORE) framework.
 Add new locations in config.lua and items related.
 The script allows you to create simple job with harvest, treatment and storage.
-Fully customizable, you can add a craft locations and ped to sell with vorp_crafting and vorp_stores.
+Fully customizable, you can add a craft location and ped to sell with vorp_crafting and vorp_stores.

 #### Features
 - Custom blip with setable coords and name